JoeGandy/ShareX-Custom-Upload/UPLOADING.md

-# API Documentation
+# Uploading Documentation
 Want to make something that works with your uploader?
 You're in luck!
-We've got API documentation.
+We've got some documentation.

 > Throughout this page, `<base_url>` will be used to refer to the `base_url` setting in your configuration, which is the URL where you can access your gallery page.